bzlcode/smart-lighting-iot-project/README.md

 Serial Monitor logs the system status for debugging and testing.

 🔌 Connections
-Detailed pin connections are listed in the connections file.
+Detailed pin connections are listed in [`connections`](./connections):.
 Each sensor’s output pin connects to the defined GPIO pins in the code.

 👥 Team
 Developed collaboratively by
 ALVIN SAJU
 BASIL PETER
 GOVIND JAYAPAL